Misterblue/opensim-docker/README.md

 screen -r OpenSimScreen
 ```

-will connect you to the OpenSimulator console.
+will connect you to the OpenSimulator console. *TO EXIT SCREEN* the command is `cntl-A` followed by `cntl-D`.

 [OpenSimulator]: https://opensimulator.org
 [Docker]: https://www.docker.com